Blosc/bloscpack/README.rst

 The tool is considered alpha-stage, experimental, research software.
 It is not unlikely that **the internal storage format for the compressed files will change in future**.
-Please **do not depend critically on the files generated** by Bloscpack.
+Please **do not depend critically on the files generated (unless you know what you are doing)** by Bloscpack.
 See the warranty disclaimer in the licence at the end of this file.

 Installation
 ------------